mdamos/gss-holiday-office-decoration-contest-2023/README.md

 **Lastly, here is the whole display in action!**
 <br />
-<a href="https://drive.google.com/uc?id=1L0KBXPqoJudqILIzQfL-D2NiSr3pcKPt">Click here to see the video (the rez was too high for github markdown 😅)</a>
+<a href="https://drive.google.com/uc?id=1L0KBXPqoJudqILIzQfL-D2NiSr3pcKPt" target="_blank">Click here to see the video (the rez was too high for github markdown 😅)</a>

 **Happy Holidays everyone! ❄️😊**